 When using resources imported from non-EU countries, especially human or animal material, protected plant and animal species, human remains or historical artefacts, researchers should take care to respect the cultural traditions of their country of origin and create opportunities for mutual gains from the scientific and technological progress achieved thanks to the research project.
-This is particularly important when the research is conducted in low- and medium-income countries (as defined by the World Bank).
-The project must also ensure compliance with the provisions of international declarations signed by the countries in question, such as, e.g. the Nagoya Protocol.
+This is particularly important when the research is conducted in low- and medium-income countries (as defined by the World Bank), in the case of which special attention should be paid to the involvement of local research groups, study participants and stakeholders in the entire research process (from planning to the publication of research results), obtaining feedback and evaluation of the research that has been completed.